-There are multiple medical studies that date all the way back to the 1980s that show the link between infertility and celiac disease.
+Multiple medical studies date all the way back to the 1980s that show the link between infertility and celiac disease.
 This article, Coeliac Disease, Fertility, and Pregnancy, from 1982 is a prime example.
-It shows the difference between celiac disease patients that follow a normal diet (not gluten-free) are relatively infertile, while celiac disease patients that follow a gluten-free diet show no difficulty getting pregnant.
+It shows the difference between celiac disease patients that follow a regular diet (not gluten-free) are relatively infertile, while celiac disease patients that follow a gluten-free diet show no difficulty getting pregnant.

-Another medical study, Increased Prevalence of Celiac Disease in Patients with Unexplained Infertility in the United State: A Prospective Study, revealed that celiac disease plays a role with infertility.
-Out of the 188 patients that completed the study, there were 51 patients that had unexplained infertility.
-The other 137 patients had other factors (i.e. endometriosis, ovarian dysfunction, etc.) that could be the culprit.
+Another medical study, Increased Prevalence of Celiac Disease in Patients with Unexplained Infertility in the United States: A Prospective Study, revealed that celiac disease plays a role with infertility.
+Out of the 188 patients that completed the study, 51 patients had unexplained infertility.
+The other 137 patients had other factors (i.e., endometriosis, ovarian dysfunction, etc.) that could be the culprit.
 Almost 6% of the patients who exhibited unexplained infertility were diagnosed with celiac disease.
-All four of those patients went on a gluten-free diet and all four conceived within a year.
-Additionally, there were 8 patients that were positive with the serologic testing (blood testing), but never underwent the endoscopy and were advised to follow-up with a gastroenterologist.
+All four of those patients went on a gluten-free diet, and all four conceived within a year.
+Additionally, 8 patients were positive with the serologic testing (blood testing), but never underwent the endoscopy and were advised to follow-up with a gastroenterologist.

 There are plenty more studies that support the link between unexplained infertility and celiac disease.
-I want to be very clear that this is not the case for everyone that is infertile, but when you have gone to specialists and they don't have any reason as to why you can't conceive, gluten could be the culprit.
-There are so many women that suffer from infertility and long for the day that they can conceive.
+I want to be very clear that this is not the case for everyone that is infertile, but when you have gone to specialists, and they don't have any reason as to why you can't conceive, gluten could be the culprit.
+So many women suffer from infertility and long for the day that they can conceive.
 If you have unexplained infertility, a viable option is a gluten-free lifestyle.
 Infertility can be the result of nutritional deficiencies, those include:

 There is a diagram created by Dr. Peter Osborne to illustrate the numerous nutritional deficiencies that can contribute to infertility.
 It helps you identify how many factors play into the role of conception and helps you understand how many other factors in your life celiac disease may be affecting in your life.
 You can click HERE to view the diagram.